rtaibah/udacity-blockchain-nanodegree/README.md

 ### 4. Build a Private Blockchain Notary Service ✅

 Utilizing your existing web API, you will create a star registry notarization service.

+### 5. Decentralized Star Notary Service ✅

+A star notary DApp with a smart contract and deployed on the public testnet.